CRACK IT Challenges

 The innovators - the competition is open to SMEs and academics.
 In most cases multi-disciplinary teams are required.

 The funders - the main funder of the competition is the NC3Rs, with support from the Technology Strategy Board Small Business Research Initiative.
 Depending on the Challenge contracts of up to £1 million over three years are available.

 Challenge Development Process

-- The CRACK IT Advisory Panel assess potential Challenges, taking into consideration external reviewer comments, and recommend to the NC3Rs which Challenges to run as competitions
+- The CRACK IT Advisory Panel assess potential Challenges, taking into consideration external reviewer comments, and recommends to the NC3Rs which Challenges to run as competitions.

 Post Award Process

 - Agreements and awards: Prior to award, the successful applicants’ organisation signs an agreement with the NC3Rs.
 The NC3Rs will have an agreement with the Sponsor(s).
 An agreement is also recommended between the contractor and the Sponsor(s).

 - Project management: Agreements are milestone-driven with regular Project Management Team meetings to ensure milestones are on schedule and to manage risks.